zhousheng-zser/Excalibur/README.md

 An Excalibur based head-pose estimation, landmark detection CNN.

+### License

+An authorize module for the whole SDK.
+Enable macro 'RELEASE_SDK' in the pre-released dynamic libraries, the execution need be authorized manually by our engineer.
+This module relies on third-part library [OpenSSL](https://www.openssl.org), at the same time, due to the existence of global mutex, this module is only able to compile as dynamic library.
+Now, only Windows platform is supported.

 ## Features

 - Supports convolutional neural networks and most commonly used image processing operations.